Adrian Scott: Blacklisting

 For the first year of the blacklist, he returned to journalism, contributing to the London journal Cine-Technician.
 He was sentenced to prison along with the other members of the Hollywood Ten.
 Edward Dmytryk, another of the Hollywood Ten, chose to become a 'friendly' witness and testified before the HUAC in 1951 that Scott pressured him to put communist propaganda in his films.

 In 1955, Scott published an essay titled "Blacklist: The Liberal's Straightjacket and Its Effect on Content" in Hollywood Review.

 From 1954 to 1961, Scott made a living writing for television.
 These shows included The Adventures of Robin Hood and The Adventures of Sir Lancelot.
 He provided the story for Conspiracy of Hearts (1960) under a pseudonym.

 He moved to England in 1961.

 In 1963, MGM-British hired Scott as a production executive, effectively ending his blacklisting.

 Later career

-Scott attempted to make a return to feature-film production in 1967 by producing a new adaption of Monsieur Lecoq; the film was never finished.
+Scott attempted to make a return to feature-film production in 1967 by producing a new adaptation of Monsieur Lecoq; the film was never finished.
 Film stills featuring the movie's actress Julie Newmar were featured in the September 1969 edition of Playboy.

-Shortly before his death, Scott made a television adaption of The Great Man's Whiskers and was credited with his legal name.
+Shortly before his death, Scott made a television adaptation of The Great Man's Whiskers and was credited with his legal name.